Pole Bending Video Lessons via mail

 There are optimal locations for the camera, depending on what we want to study.
 I like to see runs videoed from the side and from an end.
 The side view will show the horse's strides and turns, and the end view will show the rider's reining and the horse's flexion, and whether the horse is staying on the ideal track.

 I also like to see runs from one end or the other.
 From that position, I like to be slightly to the side so that all 6 poles can be seen in the run.
 That would be about 5 feet or so off the pole line.
-You need to use the zoom when positioned at either end so that the horse and rider remain in the frame, neither too far away nor so close that you can't see what is happening.
+When videoing from the end, the zoom capability of a real camcorder is very helpful.
+Try to keep the horse and rider in the frame, neither too far away nor so close that we can't see what is happening.

 Video the horse entering the arena, and continue until the time is announced.